eridem/patata/README.md

-  install    Install all dependencies needed for the QA project feature    Create the needed files for a new feature component  Create a new component run        Run test based on a file, uri or HockeyApp. setting    Get or set a global settings on the ".patata.yml"
+  install    Install all dependencies needed for the QA project feature    Create the needed files for a new feature component  Create a new component run        Run test based on a file, uri or HockeyApp setting    Get or set a global settings on the ".patata.yml"

 Options:
   --ios, --pi      Used on "component".
-Add component only for iOS.           [boolean]                                                                                                        [boolean]
-  --android, --pa  Used on "component".
-Add component only for Android.       [boolean]                                                                                                           [boolean]
-  --common, --pc   Used on "component".
-Add component for all platforms.      [boolean]                                                                                                           [boolean]
-  --loglevel, -l   Set level of messages displayed on console.                [string] [choices: "verbose", "debug", "warning", "error"] [default: "debug"]
+Add component only for iOS.           [boolean] --android, --pa  Used on "component".
+Add component only for Android.       [boolean] --common, --pc   Used on "component".
+Add component for all platforms.      [boolean] --loglevel, -l   Set level of messages displayed on console.                [string] [choices: "verbose", "debug", "warning", "error"] [default: "debug"]
-  --help, -h       Show this help                                             [boolean]                                                                                                               [boolean]
+  --help, -h       Show this help                                             [boolean]

 Examples:
-  patata init "My New QA Project"                                             Create a new project patata install                                                              Install all dependencies needed for QA project. patata feature "My Nice Feature"                                            Scaffolding: create the structure needed for a new feature patata component "Login Button" "content-description" "login_button" --ios  Create a new component for iOS patata run ./myapp.apk --tags "@ci"                                         Run test on Android with a APK file and tags. patata setting HockeyApp.Token "123456"                                     Set the HockeyApp token key to fetch apps
+  patata init "My New QA Project"                                             Create a new project patata install                                                              Install all dependencies needed for QA project patata component "Login Button" "content-description" "login_button" --ios  Create a new component for iOS patata feature "My Nice Feature"                                            Scaffolding: create the structure needed for a new feature patata setting HockeyApp.Token "123456"                                     Set the HockeyApp token key to fetch apps patata run ./myapp.apk --tags "@ci"                                         Run test on Android with a APK file and tags

 ```